cvknage/cvknage/content/blog/04-raspberry-pi-plexmediaserver.md

 #### Troubleshooting: Updating from repository

-During the installation process, the official Plex repository is sometimes disabled.
+During the installation process, the official <a href="https://www.plex.tv" target="_blank">Plex</a> repository is sometimes disabled.
 To enable the repository, open the `plexmediaserver.list` file in <a href="https://manpages.debian.org/bullseye/nano/nano.1.en.html" target="_blank" class="code-doc">`nano`</a> and uncomment the line starting with "deb":
 ```console
 sudo nano /etc/apt/sources.list.d/plexmediaserver.list
 ```